kptdev/kpt/site/content/en/guides/ecosystem/oam/_index.md

 Component: 1
 ```

-So in the sampleapp, we have one ApplicationConfiguration and Component.
+So in the sampleapp, we have one ApplicationConfiguration and one Component.

 ### Live apply